multifidelity_sampling

 Default Behavior

-The multifidelity_sampling method employs Monte Carlo sample sets by default, but this default can be overridden to use Latin hypercube sample sets using sample_type lhs.
+• Monte Carlo sample sets are used by default and are most consistent with the underlying theory, but this default can be overridden to use Latin hypercube sample sets using sample_type lhs.
+Allocations remain governed by Monte Carlo variance for all cases.

 Expected Output